architect/arc.codes/src/views/docs/en/:tutorials/beyond-hello-world.md

 └── app.arc
 ```

+> At any step in this tutorial start up the local Sandbox with `npx sandbox` and navigate to `localhost:3333`.

 ## `@static` assets

 We know we'll want to serve things like images and CSS that aren't dynamically created by our functions.
 To enable a static asset server (backed by S3), add a single pragma to the project's manifest: